Comparison of Bubble CPAP Versus Conventional Ventilation in Neonates Having Respiratory Distress

-Conclusion: In the treatment of respiratory distress, there is no difference in the failure rate of bubble CPAP and ventilatory CPAP.
-Regardless of the patient's gender, birth weight, gestational age, or Silverman score, bubble CPAP may be considered a primary mode of respiratory support in neonates with respiratory distress.
+Conclusion: In the treatment of neonatal respiratory distress, there was no significant difference in the failure rate between bubble CPAP and ventilatory CPAP.
+Regardless of the neonate's gender, birth weight, gestational age, or Silverman score, bubble CPAP may be considered as the primary mode of respiratory support for neonates with respiratory distress.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.